spexod/iSLAT/README.md

 # iSLAT v5.02.02

+**iSLAT** (the **i**nteractive **S**pectral-**L**ine **A**nalysis **T**ool) is a python package that provides an interactive interface for the visualization, exploration, and analysis of molecular spectra.
+Synthetic spectra are made using a simple slab model written by Simon Bruderer and originally described in [Banzatti et al. 2012](https://ui.adsabs.harvard.edu/abs/2012ApJ...745...90B/abstract); the code uses molecular data from [HITRAN](https://hitran.org/) ([Gordon et al. 2022](https://www.sciencedirect.com/science/article/pii/S0022407321004416), [Gordon et al. 2026](https://www.sciencedirect.com/science/article/pii/S0022407326000014?via%3Dihub)). iSLAT has been developed for and tested on spectra at infrared wavelengths as observed at different resolving powers (R = 700-90,000) with: JWST-MIRI, Spitzer-IRS, VLT-CRIRES, IRTF-ISHELL.
+Examples of these spectra are included for users to practice with the tool functionalities across a range of resolving powers. iSLAT has been built as a flexible tool that should work with one-dimensional molecular spectra observed with other instruments too, provided that some requirements are met (see below).
+The first public version of iSLAT (version 4) is presented and described in [Jellison et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240204060J/abstract) and is still accessible in the branch version4-retired.
+This is the new version of iSLAT (version 5), which includes significant improvements and updates as described in the Wiki.

 ## **RECOMMENDED**
 If updating from version 4: clone the new iSLAT in a new folder on your machine, and copy over any save files you may have made with version 4 into the respective folders (e.g. SAVES/ or LINESAVES/ or LINELISTS/).